User Reviews for Coreg

 The following information is NOT intended to endorse drugs or recommend therapy.
 While these reviews might be helpful, they are not a substitute for the expertise, skill, knowledge and judgement of healthcare practitioners in patient care.
+Learn more about Coreg.

 Reviews for Coreg to treat Heart Failure

 "After getting Sepsis from UTI I ended up with heart failure at 35-40%.
 I was initially put on Coreg at 3.125 and doing well..
 Hope to have another Echo soon and see how much I have improved in the last 3 months.
 No other meds with it.
 I am so so much better..
 Almost back to 100% activity."

 JamyeLouWho (taken for 1 to 6 months) January 19, 2017